Dublin Youth Choir

 YOUTH CHOIR CHORAL MENTORS

-DYC Choral Mentors are some of DYC’s most promising singers who volunteer to help the Youth Choir members develop and sing with DYC Singers .
+DYC Choral Mentors are some of DYC’s most promising singers who volunteer to help the Youth Choir members develop.